 If you have a concern about the way we are collecting or using your personal data, you should raise your concern with us in the first instance or directly to the Information Commissioner’s Office at https://ico.org.uk/concerns/

-Where we refer to Data Protection Legislation, this means the Data Protection Act 1998, the Privacy and Electronic Communications Regulations (EC Directive) Regulations 2003 (SI 2426/2003 as amended), and all applicable laws and regulations, including any replacement UK or EU data protection legislation relating to the Processing of Personal Data, including, where applicable, the guidance and codes of practice issued by the Information Commissioner’s Office.
+Where we refer to Data Protection Legislation, this means the Data Protection Act 2018, the Privacy and Electronic Communications Regulations (EC Directive) Regulations 2003 (SI 2426/2003 as amended), the General Data Protection Regulation (GDPR), any laws in the UK enacting the GDPR or preserving its effect in whole or part following the departure of the UK from the European Union and all applicable laws and regulations, including any replacement UK data protection legislation relating to the Processing of Personal Data.

-Questions regarding this Statement, our practices or other issues relating to data protection, privacy or cookies should be directed to Gemma Adams at ECS, email at email@example.com or by mail in the United Kingdom to Gemma Adams, Edward Connor Solicitors 39 The Point, Market Harborough, LE16 7QU.
+Questions regarding this Statement, our practices or other issues relating to data protection, privacy or cookies should be directed to Gemma Adam at ECS, email at [email protected] or by mail in the United Kingdom to Gemma Adam, Edward Connor Solicitors 10 The Point, Market Harborough, LE16 7QU.